The Daily Sport

 The Daily Sport gave a chance for new models, many of whom later became well-known.
 Their pictures, which were often close to softcore pornography, were placed next to articles to grab readers' attention.

 Louise Hodges and Linsey Dawn McKenzie are well-known names connected to the Daily Sport at its height.
 During the 1990s, Hodges represented the typical "Sport girl" look.
 She appeared in its pages and became a famous face among the readers.
-Her presence, along with other models, helped shape the newspaper's image, which often focused on a certain type of female beauty that was revealing and sexualized.
+Her presence, along with other models, helped shape the newspaper's image, which often focused on a certain type of female beauty that was revealing and sexualised.

 McKenzie started her work with the Daily Sport in 1994 when she was just 16 years old.
 Her choice to pose topless, even at that time when it was legal, sparked more discussion about how the newspaper exploited young women.